-Tutorial Tuesday is here again, and this week we’re bringing you a DIY fabric scrap brooch.
+Here’s an easy crafts idea!
+This week we’re bringing you a project that will help bust those fabric scraps.
+Make a fabric brooch using leftover fabric.
 It’s so perfect for prettying up a spring t-shirt with a pop of colour.
 Join Ali Burdon from Very Berry Handmade as she shows us how to make this easy fabric heart brooch.

 Here’s Ali from Very Berry Handmade, we’re handing over to her for the rest of the tutorial to show us how to make a pretty heart brooch from fabric scraps.
 I love Liberty cottons, and I love linen, so I always have lots of little bits that I can’t bear to throw away.
 Making a brooch with these beautiful bits and pieces seemed like a great way to put some of the scraps to good use.
 And I if I can’t wear my fabric heart on my sleeve, at least I can wear it on my collar!

 Heart templates (click to download pdf from Box.com)

 Small piece of linen fabric (approx 3″ x 2.5″) for heart front

 Small piece of felt (approx 3″ x 2.5″) for heart back

 Scrap of fabric (approx 2″ x 2″) for embellishment

 Iron-on medium interfacing (approx 6″ x 2.5″) for embellishment